panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-07-31 PMC/2019-07-31-PMC_Summary.md

     * WP4 Data Analysis Services: Hans was absent.
 No news.

     * WP5 Virtual Neutron and X-ray Laboratory: Carsten was absent.
-Thomas reported that minutes of the last meetinig are available on GitHub and that XFEL recruited someone to continue the development of SEMEX
+Thomas reported that minutes of the last meeting are available on GitHub (https://github.com/PaNOSC-ViNYL/ViNYL-project/wiki/Meeting-notes#2019-07-22) and that XFEL recruited someone to continue the development of SIMEX.

     * WP6 EOSC Integration: Jean-Francois reported that someone from ELI joined the WP and will work on the user data transfer use case.
 Also, options for the Jupyter Notebox from EGI use case will be tested by ILL and CERIC-ERIC in September.
 Jean-Francois